 The trick to keeping the carburetor clean is to use fresh gas–this mower wouldn’t even run at first when I put 60-day-old gas in it–and then to use fuel stabilizer.
 You can use Marvel Mystery Oil as the fuel stabilizer, and it’s cheaper.

-In fact, my super-problematic, overpriced MTD-wannabe Toro finally runs OK now that I run Marvel Mystery Oil through it.
+In fact, my super-problematic, incredibly overpriced MTD-wannabe Toro finally runs OK now that I run Marvel Mystery Oil through it.
 When I add gas, I routinely put a capful of MMO in it now.